-(2) Includes base salary, actual annual short-term incentive, RSU/PSU value at vesting, exercised stock options (using exercise price) and outstanding units and in-the-money stock options at common share price on the Toronto Stock Exchange from December 30, 2022 of \$59.49.
+(2) Includes base salary, actual annual short-term incentive, RSU/PSU value at vesting, exercised stock options using exercise price, if any.
+Note that outstanding stock options are all out-of-themoney as at December 31, 2023 and have no value.

-(2) Calculated using the closing BCE share price from December 30, 2022 of \$59.49.
+(2) Calculated using the closing BCE share price on December 29, 2023 of \$52.17.